EXJUSTICE/deeplearning_chemistry/README.md

 # Deep Learning in Chemistry
-A central repository for all things related to deep learning in chemistry.
-Focused on generative, molecular, and inverse design projects.
+A collection for all things related to deep learning in chemistry.
+Focused on generative and inverse design projects in the domains of molecular and materials.
+Work in progress.

 ### Table of contents